mindspore-ai/mindinsight/mindinsight/wizard/README.md

    2: lenet
    3: resnet50
  : 2
+Your choice is lenet.
 >>> Please select a loss function:
-   1: SoftmaxCrossEntropyExpand
-   2: SoftmaxCrossEntropyWithLogits
+   1: SoftmaxCrossEntropyWithLogits
- [2]: 2
+ [1]: 1
+Your choice is SoftmaxCrossEntropyWithLogits.
 >>> Please select an optimizer:
    1: Adam
    2: Momentum
    3: SGD
  [2]: 2
+Your choice is Momentum.
 >>> Please select a dataset:
    1: MNIST
  [1]: 1
+Your choice is MNIST.

 project is generated in $PWD/project